On the existence of curves with $A_k$-singularities on $K3$-surfaces: Introduction

 there exist reduced irreducible curves $C$ in the linear system $|nH|$ on $S$ such that: \begin{itemize} \item $C$ has $d_k$ singularities of type $A_{k-1},$ for every $k=3,\ldots,m,$ and $\delta+d_2$ nodes, where $\delta=\dim(|nH|)-\sum_{k=2}^m(k-1)d_k,$ and no further singularities; \item $C$ corresponds to a regular point of the equisingular deformation locus $ES(C).$ Equivalently, $\dim(T_{[C]}ES(C))=0.$ \end{itemize} Finally, the singularities of $C$ may be smoothed independently.
 In particular, under the hypothesis \eqref{m-1}, for any $d_k'\leq d_k$ and for any $\delta ' \leq \delta$, there exist curves $C$ in the linear system $|nH|$ on $S$ with $d'_k$ singularities of type $A_{k-1},$ for every $k=3,\ldots,m,$ and $\delta'+d_2'$ nodes as further singularities and corresponding to regular points of their equisingular deformation locus. \end{theorem}

-(The notion of equisingular deformation locus, regularity and further terminology will be recalled in Section 2.)
-In Corollaries \ref{divisori} and \ref{H} we observe that Theorem \ref{thm:maink3} is optimal if $n=1$ and that, for $n\geq1,$ it implies the existence of curves of every geometric genus $g\geq 1$ with a cusp and nodes or a $2$-tacnode and nodes as further singularities, in accordance with Chen's result that all rational curves in $|H|$ are nodal \cite{C1}.
-Finally, in the next section, we recall standard results and terminology of deformation theory, focusing our attention on properties of equisingular deformations of curves with only $A_k$-singularities on $K3$ surfaces.
-Moreover, we provide the following regularity condition.
+The notion of equisingular deformation locus and regularity is recalled in Definition \ref{definition-regularity} and Remark \ref{A_k}.
+In Corollaries \ref{H} and \ref{divisori} we observe that Theorem \ref{thm:maink3} is optimal if $n=1$ and that, for $n\geq1,$ it implies the existence of curves of every geometric genus $g\geq 1$ with a cusp and nodes or a $2$-tacnode and nodes as further singularities.
+By \cite{C1}, this is not possible for $(g,n)=(0,1)$ .
+Finally, in the next section, we recall some standard results and terminology of deformation theory that will be useful later, focusing our attention on properties of equisingular deformations of curves with only $A_k$-singularities on $K3$ surfaces.
+In Section \ref{tangentspace} we also provide the following regularity condition.